ROCm/rocWMMA/docs/api-reference/api-reference-guide.rst

     \*\* = CDNA architectures matrix unit accumulation is natively 32-bit precision and is converted to the desired type.

 .. note::
-    rocWMMA does support partial fragment sizes where FragMNK may be smaller than the BlockMNK sizes listed in the table above.
-These fragments are internally padded to nearest supported BlockMNK sizes.
+    rocWMMA supports partial fragment sizes where ``FragMNK`` may be smaller than the ``BlockMNK`` sizes listed in the table above.
+These fragments are internally padded to nearest supported ``BlockMNK`` sizes.

 Supported matrix layouts